Amsinckia lycopsoides

-Amsinckia lycopsoides is a species of fiddleneck known by the common name tarweed fiddleneck or bugloss fiddleneck.
+Amsinckia lycopsoides is a species of flowering plant, known by the common name tarweed fiddleneck or bugloss fiddleneck, in the family Boraginaceae.
 It is one of the more common species of fiddleneck.
 It is native to much of western North America from California to British Columbia.
 It can be found in a wide variety of areas.

 Description

 Amsinckia lycopsoides is a bristly annual herb similar in appearance to other fiddlenecks.
 Its coiled inflorescence contains yellow flowers about a centimeter long and nearly the same in width, with a five-lobed corolla closed at the mouth by the bulges in the lobes.
 Flowers bloom April to July.

 Introduced species

 It is an introduced species far beyond the Pacific region, to Alaska, Texas, and New England.
 In Australia, the species has become a widespread weed of pasture lands.